WestonV/CS2830-Spring-FinalProject/README.md

     I use a simple black and white color scheme throughout the whole site.
     I also use the same navbar, footer, and carousel design throughout my pages
 3. _well structured and organized:_
     I used external css files, as well as php templates, then I simply use "include" to load those php pages.
+These php templates can be found inside the components folder.
         An example of this can be found in index.php on line 27
 4. _public content and private content_
     The index.php page can be accessed by anyone, but the movie.php page can only be accessed if one logs in.